modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 # How to deploy Teamwork Analytics

 Teamwork Analytics is provided as an **Azure Resource Manager (ARM) template** that automatically provisions and starts the required resources in your Azure subscription but can also be installed on a **Customer Provided Windows VM** that writes to a customer provided SQL Server 2016 or higher database.
-Both modes of deployment are achieved by using the same deployment script
+Both modes of deployment are achieved by using the same deployment script.

 > Note: You will need a trial or full licence key, contact Software.Support@modalitysystems.com for a key if you do not have one.